 Lily family (Liliaceae)

-Description: The Cliff Onion is a native perennial plant.
+Description: This is a herbaceous perennial plant.
 It has relatively few basal leaves that are linear, flat, solid rather than hollow, and about ½-1' in length.
 They tend to recurve outward from the base of the plant.

 The flowering stalk emerges among the leaves and is about 1-1½' tall.
 It is more stiff than the leaves and remains erect.
 The attractive flowers are arranged in an umbel at the top of this stem – this umbel is about 2-3" across.
 Each flower is white, light lavender, or pink, depending on the local genotype, and is shaped like a small star with 3 petals and 3 sepals that flare outward.
 Each flower is slightly more than ¼" long.
 The blooming period occurs during late summer for about 3 weeks, by which time the basal leaves will have died down if the weather has been dry.
 The entire plant has a typical onion-like smell.
 The root system consists of a bulb with unusually deep secondary roots for such a small plant.
 This, no doubt, promotes survival during dry weather.
 If conditions are favorable, the Cliff Onion will slowly cluster at the base, or reseed itself.